Get all of the steps for this painted tile fireplace makeover in the post. A painted stone fireplace can add a simple elegance to a home.

 It’s an easy DIY that packs a big punch.

-If you are visiting from Instagram or Facebook viral reel, welcome to my blog!
+If you are visiting from Instagram or the Facebook viral reel, welcome to my blog!
 I’ve added an FAQ to the bottom of the post based on the questions I’ve been asked.

 One day a few weeks ago he said he thought our tile looked outdated.